murati-hu/PSWebConfig/README.md

 ==========================

-PSWebConfig is a PowerShell module that provides an easy way to decrypt and inspect web.config or application configuration files locally or remotely.
+PSWebConfig is a PowerShell module that provides an easy way to decrypt and inspect and test web.config or application configuration files locally or remotely.

 ## Installation
 PSWebConfig is available via [PsGet][psget], so you can simply install it with the